Disclaimer (TV series)

-Disclaimer (stylized as Disclaimer*) is a 2024 psychological erotic thriller miniseries created, written, and directed by Alfonso Cuarón, based on the 2015 novel of the same name by Renée Knight.
+Disclaimer (stylized as Disclaimer*) is a 2024 psychological erotic thriller miniseries created, written, edited, and directed by Alfonso Cuarón, based on the 2015 novel of the same name by Renée Knight.
 It stars Cate Blanchett and Leila George as documentarian Catherine Ravenscroft, and Kevin Kline as an elderly widower who forces Ravenscroft to confront her past.
 The supporting cast includes Sacha Baron Cohen, Kodi Smit-McPhee, Louis Partridge and Lesley Manville, with Indira Varma as narrator.

 Disclaimer made its debut at the 81st Venice International Film Festival before premiering on Apple TV+ on October 11, 2024, with its first two episodes.
 It received generally positive reviews from critics.
 Both Kline and Blanchett garnered nominations at the Golden Globes, SAG, Critics Choice, and Satellite Awards; Blanchett would later receive an Emmy nomination.

 Premise

-Catherine Ravenscroft, a famed documentary journalist, discovers she is a prominent character in a novel that purports to reveal a secret she has tried to keep hidden.
+Catherine Ravenscroft, a prominent British documentary-journalist, discovers she is a prominent character in a novel that purports to reveal a secret she has tried to keep hidden.